Parts of Emissions/Policy issues

 |Component is implemented in:|

-In a baseline scenario, most greenhouse gas emissions tend to increase, driven by an increase in underlying activity levels (This is shown in the figure below for a baseline scenario for the Rio+20 study (PBL, 2012).
+In a baseline scenario, most greenhouse gas (GHG) emissions tend to increase, driven by an increase in underlying activity levels (This is shown in the figure below for a baseline scenario for the Rio+20 study (PBL, 2012).
+Without climate policy, all non-CO2 GHGs emissions are expected to increase towards the end of the century (Lucas et al., 2007, Harmsen et al., 2019a, 2019c).
 For air pollutants, the pattern also depends strongly on the assumptions on air pollution control.
-In most baseline scenarios, air pollutant emissions tend to decrease, or at least stabilise, in the coming decades as a result of more stringent environmental standards in high and middle income countries.
+In most baseline scenarios, air pollutant emissions tend to decrease, or at least stabilize, in the coming decades as a result of more stringent environmental standards in high and middle income countries.

 Policy scenarios present several ways to influence emission of air pollutants (Braspenning Radu et al., 2016):